Autism and anxiety are often linked.

 The Anxiety and Depression Society of America says that 40% of young people with autism experience anxiety.
 Did you know that managing the sensory experience is key to helping autism and anxiety?

 To help with your understanding of the sensory experience, learn more about your eight senses.
-Yes, eight not five, you can read more in this article we wrote about the eight of them.
+Yes, eight not five, you can read more in this blog we wrote about the eight senses.
 For now, know that you see, hear, taste, touch, smell, and have a sense of movement, balance along with your internal organs.

 Many people, including people of all ages with autism, have difficulties with their senses.
 Autism and sensory issues are very much linked.
 For instance, autistic people experience sensory sensitivity and sensory overload.